Chair Entertainment: History

 On September 1, 2010, Chair's next title, code-named "Project Sword", was announced at the Apple Fall Event 2010.
 The game, Infinity Blade, a sword fighting title playable on iPhone, iPod Touch, and iPad, was released December 2010, and is the first game on Apple mobile devices powered by Unreal Engine 3.
 It utilizes Apple's new GameCenter online gaming service.
 A tech demo for UE3, entitled Epic Citadel was released on iTunes the same day as a free download (though it was created by Epic Games, not Chair).

 In October 2010, Chair relocated from Provo, Utah to Salt Lake City, Utah.
 Chair relocated to its current studio in South Jordan, Utah in 2013.

 On December 14, 2010, Chair Entertainment confirmed in an interview that it had ceased development on the video game version of Ender's Game in favor of a continued focus on developing its own original intellectual properties.

 On October 3, 2011, Chair released the book, Infinity Blade: Awakening, written by Brandon Sanderson.

-During the Apple Fall Event 2011, Infinity Blade II was announced, with new features and visuals which took advantage of the next generation of iOS hardware (the iPad 2 and iPhone 4S).
+During the Apple Fall Event 2011, Infinity Blade II was announced, with new features and visuals which used the next generation of iOS hardware (the iPad 2 and iPhone 4S).
 The game was released on December 1, 2011.

 On January 5, 2012, Epic Games announced that the Infinity Blade franchise had generated over $23 million in revenue.

 In August 2013, Chair released the literary sequel, Infinity Blade: Redemption, also written by Brandon Sanderson.

 At the Apple iPhone 5S conference on September 11, 2013, Infinity Blade III, allegedly the final Infinity Blade game in the series, was announced by Donald Mustard and Geremy Mustard, who took the stage to provide a live demo.
 Infinity Blade III debuted at #1 on the App Store on September 18, 2013.
 The game featured the exclusive debut of the original, Infinity Blade-inspired song "Monster" from award-winning alternative rock band Imagine Dragons.

-In late 2015 Chair released a remastered version of Shadow Complex for Windows PC with a PlayStation 4 and Xbox One release announced for early 2016.
+In late 2015 Chair released a remastered version of Shadow Complex for Windows PC with an Xbox One and PlayStation 4 release in March 2016, and May 2016 respectively.

 On November 11, 2015 Donald Mustard and director J. J. Abrams released a video announcing a collaboration between ChAIR and Bad Robot to develop a new video game property code-named Spyjinx.